adamhockenberry/neisseria-rna-seq/README.md

 # neisseria-rna-seq

-This repository includes all the code used in a forthcoming manuscript analyzing the transcriptome response of Neisseria gonorrhoeae to oxidative challenge.
+This repository includes all the code used in a forthcoming manuscript analyzing the transcriptome response of Neisseria gonorrhoeae to oxidative challenge (doi will be provided upon publication).

-Currently, this repository is a work-in-progress during manuscript preparation/submission and will subsequently be cleaned to remove extraneous information and to include explicit instructions with regard to repeating any computational analyses that appear in the final manuscript.

-For the code to run properly, users are required to create two separate folders in this home directory that are not currently included as part of the repository: `Data/` and `Results/`

-These directories are currently ommitted for size constraints but explicit instructions where to find the data required to perform the analysis will be updated upon manuscript publication.

-In the meantime, any questions should be directed to the repository owner.
+For the computational side of things, this analysis in the end primarily consisted of a differential expression analysis using Kallisto.
+Instructions to run Kallisto, and code to create tables of differentially expressed genes from Kallisto/Sleuth output all appear in the `Code` directory.
+Raw data is not supplied here and users are directed to NCBI GEO GSE114819.
+A variety of files, however are made available in `Data_release` for those interested in our overall pipeline.

+Of note, the dRNA-seq pipeline we ran was primarily manual so code for this portion does not appear here.
+The relevant `.wig` files (available at GEO) were visualized in IGV and annotation of peaks was performed manually.

 -Adam J Hockenberry